cheddarmonk/super-duper-hepta-journey/Proposal.md

-# Relationship and Birthday Gift Tracker
+# Birthday and Relationship and Gift Tracker

 ## Table of contents
 * [Main idea](#Main-idea)